THE SCHØYEN HUMAN RIGHTS FOUNDATION

 During periods of social dissolution or totalitarianism, for example, the founding capital of the Foundation and / or its employees and officers can be moved to more acceptable countries or jurisdictions.

 Art.
-10.6.
+9.6.
 Otherwise, the object as specified in Arts.
 2.2. to 2.7. shall be adapted to changing conditions.
-This requires the support of 90% of all members of the Board and the Supervisory Board.
+This requires the support of 3/4 of all members of the Board and of the founders.

 Art.
-10.7.
+9.7.
 The provision relating to founding capital in Art.
 4.4 cannot be reduced.
 Other amendments to Art.
-4 require the support of 90% of all members of the Board and the Supervisory Board.
+4 require the support of 3/4 of all members of the Board and of the founders.

 Art.
-10.8.
+9.8.
 The provisions of Art.
 5.3.1. cannot be changed in a manner which subjects the Foundation to increased principal risk.
 Otherwise, amendments to the provisions on asset management and risk management in Art.
-5 require the support of 90% of all members of the Board and the Supervisory Board.
+5 require the support of 3/4 of all members of the Board and of the founders.

 Art.
-10.9.
-All other amendments to these statutes require the support of two thirds of all Members of the Board and the Supervisory Board.
+9.9.
+All other amendments to these statutes require the support of 2/3 of all Members of the Board and of the founders.

 Art.
-11.1.
-Unless otherwise stated in the Foundation's statutes, the prevailing foundation legislation in the country or countries or the jurisdiction in which the Foundation is located shall apply.
+10.1.
+Unless otherwise stated in the Foundation's statutes, the prevailing Foundation legislation in the country or countries or the jurisdiction in which the Foundation is located shall apply.

 o0o